aharishkumar/Applications/data_compression/README.md

 Each decompression engine contains series of modules, which transfer data to next module using HLS stream.
 Similar to LZ compression mm2s(input unit) and s2mm(output unit) are connected to decompression engines.
+Each sub-module is designed to process n bytes/clock so overall each engine will maintain a constant throughput of n bytes/clock.
+The current design is configured to process 8 bytes/clock.

 ## Implemented Algorithms

 Based on the presented architecture above we have implemented following compression algorithm.

 * [LZ4 Compress/Decompress](https://gitenterprise.xilinx.com/heeran/xil_lz4/tree/master/xil_lz4)